learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 - Some modules will no longer show up in registration if they are not set up correctly (formstack medliab, extra costs, student applications, and lunch selection).
 - The extra costs and donation modules now work when a program has no admission cost.
 - Added an option to the student lottery management page to not open student registration once the lottery has been run.
+- Added enrollment limit options (max timeslots and max sections) to the class lottery.
+- Fixed a bug affecting ranks beyond the first choice in the class lottery.

 Teacher registration changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~